mongodb/docs/source/includes/fact-limitation-one-geo-index-per-collection.rst

-Starting in MongoDB 4.0, you can specify a ``key`` option to the :pipeline:`$geoNear` pipeline stage to indicate the indexed field path to use.
-This allows the :pipeline:`$geoNear` stage to be used on a collection that has multiple |first-geo-index| and/or multiple
+You can specify a ``key`` option to the :pipeline:`$geoNear` pipeline stage to indicate the indexed field path to use.
+This allows the :pipeline:`$geoNear` stage to be used on a collection that has multiple |first-geo-index| and/or multiple |second-geo-index|:
-|second-geo-index|:

 - If your collection has multiple |first-geo-index| and/or multiple
   |second-geo-index|, you must use the ``key`` option to specify the